Bristol

 Some few bullets are still made in the old-fashioned mould, but not a great many.
 The moulds are of various sizes, and most of them are double, that is, the lead can be poured into both sides.
 When the bullets come out they are all connected by the cakes of lead, and have to be chopped asunder and rounded off by hand.
 Those made by machinery are by far the best.

-The above was reproduced from "Work in Bristol" (Bristol Times & Mirror, 1883) - This is book prepared from a series of articles that appeared in the Bristol Times & Mirror.
+The above was reproduced from "Work in Bristol" (Bristol Times & Mirror, 1883) - This book is prepared from a series of articles that appeared in the Bristol Times & Mirror.
 A chapter of which is devoted to Messrs Sheldon, Bush & Patent Shot Co.
 By the time the reporter wrote the article the lead mines of Mendip were already in decline.
 Plumbago is a type of shrub, it is also called Blue Jasmine or Leadwort.
 A search on Google says it's called this because of its lead coloured roots, it can grow in lead rich soil or because it was once used as a natural remedy to cure some diseases of the eye - a substitute for solution of lead (alcoholic solution of lead acetate).

 In October 2013, an email from Chris McBrien said that his great aunt was Henrietta Caroline McBrien who lived with her husband William Charles Moxham at 10, Churchlands Road, Bristol.
 William's occupation is listed as a labourer at lead smelter.
 Henrietta died in 1912.
 If anyone has any information about the family we'd like to hear from you.
 My email address is near the bottom of the page.